francois-gm/go-kabk/go4-2021-2022-thesis-assignment/2-unpacking-the-webpage/README.md

 2. Most mobiles can't reproduce 'hover' interactions: there's no mouse.
 On the other hand, you can use 'touch' events if the way of interacting is to touch a screen.
 3. The content is likely to be displayed on a one column layout.
 Space being scarce, you don't want a 'fixed' navigation element to take too much space on your layout.
 You can hide these in a element that expands (accordion-like, a sidebar, a hamburger menu...) or appear/dissapear based on scroll direction.
 Or you can choose to avoid menu elements and make sure your pages have a link to a 'next' content and a 'back to index' link...
 4. The `flexbox` CSS property is super handy to set up a layout.
 You can easily change your order by changing the `flex` properties inside your `@media-queries` ! https://css-tricks.com/snippets/css/a-guide-to-flexbox/
+5. Think of the invisible structure of your website, where every html tag is a box, from main container boxes to sub-containers, and then your content inside these boxes.

 ##### Debug and test for mobiles: